linkerd/website/linkerd.io/content/2/architecture/_index.md

 ## Prometheus

-Prometheus is a cloud native monitoring solution that is used to store all the Linkerd metrics.
+Prometheus is a cloud native monitoring solution that is used to collect and store all the Linkerd metrics.
 It is installed as part of the control plane and provides the data used by the CLI, dashboard and Grafana.

+The proxy exposes a `/metrics` endpoint for Prometheus to scrape on port 4191.
+This is scraped every 10 seconds.
+These metrics are then available to all the other Linkerd components, such as the CLI and dashboard.

-{{< fig src="/images/architecture/metrics.png" title="Metrics Collection" >}}
+{{< fig src="/images/architecture/prometheus.svg" title="Metrics Collection" >}}